-The Schinnerer program now offers a premium credit—an up-front reduction of 5% in the cost of insurance—for firms with good claims records that can show they meet certain risk mitigation criteria in their current practice management procedures.
-The credit is available to all but the largest firms in the Schinnerer program.
+Victor now offers a premium credit for your CNA professional liability insurance—an up-front reduction of 5% in the cost of insurance—for firms with good claims records that can show they meet certain risk mitigation criteria in their current practice management procedures.
+The credit is available to all but the largest firms insured in the Victor program for Professional Liability Insurance.
 It is currently offered in most states; some jurisdictions have not yet approved the benefit.

 The risk mitigation premium credit program gives firms various ways of not only reducing their insurance costs but also increasing the likelihood of greater firm profitability.
 The Risk Mitigation Credits, applicable both for premiums and your deductible, are meant to encourage the use of a set of best practices, long recommended throughout the design industry.
 Firms must be aware of their exposures and incorporate procedures and techniques to enable them to practice profitably.